AMEE/AMON/index.markdown

 ### <a name="history"></a>Revision History

-* Version 1.0: 2011-08-19 - Andrew Hill
+* Version 2.0: 2011-09-12 - Andrew Hill
-  * Added the "description" field to "meters", "meteringPoints" and "entities".
+  * <https://github.com/AMEE/AMON/issues/1>: Added the "description" field to "meters", "meteringPoints" and "entities".
+  * <https://github.com/AMEE/AMON/issues/2>: Removed the "duration" reading type, as feedback suggested that this type is not relevant at all to metering/monitoring device manufacturers -- readings are always taken at an instant in time with only a single timestamp available for the reading.
   * Made a minor typo correcton to the revision history log.
 * Version 0.9: 2011-08-15 - Andrew Hill
   * Major update to the description of the AMON data format.